9diov/writings/rails_postgres_performance.md

 Once you have your tracking data, focus on:

 * Ones with long running time
-* Ones that noticably degrades user experience
+* Ones that noticeably degrades user experience
 * Ones with high throughput (executes a lot of times)

 In our case, we detected the main 3 problems after looking at the tracking data: